All Episodes

 Well, here's another blithering idiot.

-Muslim countries were not you know how many people were cheering around the world.
+You know how many people were cheering around the world?

-Do you forget that video how many people were cheering around the world?
+How many people were cheering around the world?

-How many people said it was about time we got ours.
+How many people said it was about time we got ours?

 This is irresponsible.